 Taking medicines to help lower the risk of getting a disease is called chemoprevention.
 The most commonly used medicines to lower breast cancer risk are tamoxifen and raloxifene.
 Other medicines called aromatase inhibitors (such as anastrozole and exemestane) might also be options.

-The first step in deciding if you should take a drug to help lower your chances of having breast cancer is to have a health care provider assess your breast cancer risk.
+The first step in deciding if you should take a drug to help lower your chances of getting breast cancer is to have a health care provider assess your breast cancer risk.

-Risk factors for breast cancer include:
+Some important risk factors for breast cancer include:

 Researchers have built some statistical models to help predict a woman’s risk of getting breast cancer.

 All drugs have risks and side effects that must be discussed when making the decision about chemoprevention.

-Neither tamoxifen nor raloxifene should be used to reduce breast cancer risk in women who:
+Most experts agree that tamoxifen and raloxifene should not be used to reduce breast cancer risk in women who:

 A woman who has been diagnosed with any type of uterine cancer or atypical hyperplasia of the uterus (a kind of pre-cancer) should not take tamoxifen to help lower breast cancer risk.

-Fisher B, Costantino JP, Wickerham DL, et al. Tamoxifen for the prevention of breast cancer: current status of the National Surgical Adjuvant Breast and Bowel Project P-1 study.
+Fisher B, Costantino JP, Wickerham DL, et al. Tamoxifen for the prevention of breast cancer: Current status of the National Surgical Adjuvant Breast and Bowel Project P-1 study.
 J Natl Cancer Inst.
 2005;97:1652–1662.